Origin story

 Kaspa's fair launch was the path left after the other paths failed

 Kaspa's launch structure was not chosen.
-It was what remained after research into faster proof-of-work ordering ran through DAGLabs, an April 2021 testnet, and a hardware plan, a presale, and a DeFi-infrastructure pitch that each collapsed in turn.
+It was what was left after research into faster proof-of-work ordering ran through DAGLabs, an April 2021 testnet, and a hardware plan, a presale, and a DeFi pitch that each fell apart.

 Launch thesis